JHolm-Lab/VISTA/README.md

 ## ⌨️ Classifying mgCSTs with VISTA via Command Line

 Run VISTA to assign mgCSTS without launching the Streamlit app.
-- The VISTA input file should be a VIRGO2 output summary, provided either as a plain text file or compressed with .gz.
+- The VISTA input file should be a VIRGO2 output file (generated via "VIRGO2.py compile"), provided either as a plain text file or compressed with .gz.
 ```bash
 # Usage:
 #   Rscript run_VISTA.R <VIRGO2_summary> <VISTA_data_dir>